Using the school canteen or tuckshop

 ‘Sometimes’ foods are low in nutrition and high in sugar, saturated fat and/or salt.

 These foods aren’t healthy for your child.
 They give your child a short energy boost that can leave them feeling tired for the rest of the day.
 They can also lead to unhealthy weight gain if your child eats too much of them.

 - all deep-fried foods, including chips, wedges, chicken nuggets and dim sims

 - hot pastries like sausage rolls and pies

-- chocolates, lollies and chips
+- chocolates, lollies and packets of chips

 - coffee drinks – mocha, latte, cappuccino and so on – and coffee-flavoured milk drinks.